 The exosphere, the highest layer, is extremely thin and is where the atmosphere merges into outer space.
 It is composed of very widely dispersed particles of hydrogen and helium.

 Earth is able to support a wide variety of living beings because of its diverse regional climates, which range from extreme cold at the poles to tropical heat at the Equator.
-Regional climate is often described as the average weather in a place over more than 30 years.
+Regional climate is defined by the University Corporation for Atmospheric Research as the average weather in a place over more than 30 years.
 A region's climate is often described, for example, as sunny, windy, dry, or humid.
 These can also describe the weather in a certain place, but while the weather can change in just a few hours, climate changes over a longer span of time.

 Earth's global climate is an average of regional climates.
 The global climate has cooled and warmed throughout history.
 Today, we are seeing unusually rapid warming.
-The scientific consensus is that greenhouse gases, which are increasing because of human activities, are trapping heat in the atmosphere.
+The scientific consensus, as stated by the Intergovernmental Panel on Climate Change, is that greenhouse gases, which are increasing because of human activities, are trapping heat in the atmosphere.

 To better understand the formation and composition of Earth, scientists sometimes compare our planet with Venus and Mars.
 All three of these planets are rocky in nature and are part of the inner solar system, meaning that they are in between the sun and the asteroid belt.